KyleGrey/guerilla/source/_posts/the-effects-of-smoking-on-the-throat.md

 ---
-title: The Effects of Smoking On the Throat
+title: The Effects Of Smoking On The Throat
-date: 2018-8-31 15:00:00
+date: 2017-8-31 15:00:00
-category: Stay Healthy
+category: stay healthy
 ---

 ![](/images/7.jpg)